jupyterlab/extension-examples/settings/README.md

 the `get` method and the _setting id_ (the key defined in the settings JSON file).

-After getting the setting, you need to require the `composite` attribute to get its value and specify the type explicitly.
+After getting the setting, you need to access the `composite` attribute to get its value and specify the type explicitly.

 ```ts